Will Mahan, LPC

 What counseling is not:

-* A place to get medication that you might need for depression, anxiety, ADHD, etc. Currently, in Georgia, only Psychiatrists or other medical doctors are allowed to prescribe medicines.
-As a trained counselor, however, I can coordinate treatment with any other caregiver you might be working with on your medicine.
+* A place to get medication that you might need for depression, anxiety, ADHD, etc. Currently, in Georgia, only Psychiatrists or other medical doctors are allowed to prescribe medications.
+As a trained counselor, however, I can coordinate treatment with any other caregiver you might be working with on your medication.

-* A place to only get advice, or in the case of couples, find out who is "right."
+* A place to only get advice.
 I practice counseling from a place of mutual collaboration.
-Advice giving and argument mediation, while well usually intentioned, often represents the needs and values of other individuals.
-I believe that you, as the client or couple, will be the best judge of courses of action for yourself or selves.
+Advice giving, while usually well-intentioned, often represents the needs and values of other individuals.
+I believe that you, as the client, will be the best judge of courses of action for yourself.
 As the counselor, I will be there to provide guidance, support, and feedback on your ideas.

 * A place to create dependence.
 Although it is impossible to determine at the onset of counseling just how long the process will last, counseling will always be conducted with the goal of creating self-reliance.
-This will enable you, the client or couple, to develop your own internal resiliency, and to potentially no longer need ongoing counseling.
+This will enable you, the client, to develop your own internal resiliency, and to potentially no longer need ongoing counseling.

 Interested in seeing if counseling is right for you?
 Call 404-229-6177 or e-mail firstname.lastname@example.org to schedule a free phone consultation.